Rationally Inattentive Statistical Discrimination: Arrow Meets Phelps: Extension: Affirmative Action Quota

-Our model serves to evaluate some of the affirmative action policies that have been used to address discrimination.

-We focus on affirmative action quotas that ensure a certain representation of each demographic group.
+Our model serves to address various phenomena associated labor market discrimination and to evaluate some policy interventions used to curb discrimination in practice.
+In this section, we focus on affirmative action quota, which ensure a certain representation of each demographic group.
 In our model, this translates into an equal probability of promotion for $m$ and $w$ on average:

 The next theorem delineates the channel through which the promotion quota operates.

 \begin{theorem} Under the assumption that $\bar\mu+\ul\mu>1$, equilibria of the game with quota coincide with the impartial equilibria of the baseline model. \end{theorem}